 The Grief Support Program provides no-cost, in-person counseling to those grieving the loss of a loved one to suicide and other types of death.
 This program served 250 individuals in 2020.
 Services include an 8-week Support Group Program, weekday and weekend drop-in meetings, and on-scene emotional support where a tragic event may occur.

 Save the date!
-More details and tickets coming soon.
-In the meantime, subscribe to the Felton Newsletter and Felton’s San Francisco Suicide Prevention social media.
+For updates, subscribe to the Felton Newsletter and Felton’s San Francisco Suicide Prevention social media.

 SFSP and Felton Institute on Instagram: @sfsuicideprevention @felton.institute

 SFSP and Felton Institute on Facebook: @sfsuicideprevention @FeltonInstitute

 SFSP and Felton Institute on Twitter: @SFSuicide @FeltonInstitute

 If you prefer to mail us a check, please make checks payable to Felton Institute – SFSP and mail to: Felton Institute, 1005 Atlantic Avenue, Alameda, CA. Felton Institute is a registered 501(c)(3) nonprofit under EIN 94-1156530.

 About Felton Institute: Founded in 1889, Felton Institute responds to human needs by providing cutting edge, evidence-based mental health and social services that transform lives.
 Felton Institute is a tax-exempt organization registered 501(c)(3) nonprofit under EIN 94-1156530.